1912 Texas Longhorns football team

-The 1912 Texas Longhorns football team was an American football team that represented the University of Texas (now known as the University of Texas at Austin) as an independent during the 1912 college football season.
-In their second year under head coach Dave Allerdice, the Longhorns compiled an overall record of 7–1.
+The 1912 Texas Longhorns football team was an American football team that represented the University of Texas (now known as the University of Texas at Austin) as a member of the Texas Intercollegiate Athletic Association during the 1912 college football season.
+In their second year under head coach Dave Allerdice, the Longhorns compiled an overall record of 7–1 and a conference record of 4-0.